 - Don’t leave anything in the bicycle basket if you are locking your Velib bike.

-“Do you speak English?” she asks me.
+“Do you speak English?” is the opening line.

 At Notre Dame.